julielinx/julielinx.github.io/_posts/2020-04-27-23_class_score_theory.md

 ## The Fail

 You may be thinking to yourself "But wait Julie, you didn't cover ROC/AUC."
-Don't worry, I cover that in <font color='red'>Entry 26</font>.
+Don't worry, I cover that in [Entry 26](https://julielinx.github.io/blog/26_thresholds_pr_roc/).

 ## Up Next